- Home

 Communications Division

 Telecommunications Officers (dispatchers) are also responsible for data entry into local, state, and national databases.
-They enter information on stolen vehicles, stolen property, protective orders, and information on missing persons, and AMBER Alerts.
-By utilizing databases the Telecommunications Officers are able to confirm entries on stolen property and arrest warrants.
-Telecommunication Operators are the "first" first responder on each and every 911 call.
+They enter information on stolen vehicles, stolen property, protective orders, and information on missing persons, as well as AMBER Alerts.
+Using databases, the Telecommunications Officers can confirm entries on stolen property and arrest warrants.
+Telecommunication Operators are the "first" first responder on every 911 call.

 The Communications Division is staffed by eight qualified and trained dispatchers who work 12-hour shifts.
 Each shift is staffed by 2 dispatchers who work in tandem to provide effective, efficient, and professional service when dispatching emergency personnel.